 Death benefits are an important component of the superannuation system, and are expressly referred to when defining the sole purpose of superannuation.
 Note that adult children are generally not considered dependants under the tax laws, but are dependants under the super laws.
 What this means is that financially independent adult children can receive super death benefits, but tax is payable on those benefits.

 Tax-free superannuation death benefits are payable to spouses, to children under a certain age, to financially dependent individuals and to persons who had an interdependency relationship with the deceased.
 Financially independent adult children can receive super benefits, but tax will be payable on the taxable component of the death benefit.
-For more information about death benefits, see SuperGuide article Superannuation death benefits: Who receives super payments, and how much tax is paid?, and links at the end of this article.
+For more information about death benefits, see SuperGuide article Death and taxes: Guide to superannuation death benefits, and links at the end of this article.

 Note: An anti-detriment payment was in addition to the usual death benefits payable by a super fund to the beneficiaries of a deceased fund member.

 Alert!
 The introduction of a $1.6 million transfer balance cap on transfers to retirement phase accounts also affects Australians receiving superannuation death benefit pensions.
 For more information, see SuperGuide articles Burden for retirees: Monitoring $1.6 million transfer balance cap and Superannuation death benefits and the $1.6 million transfer balance cap.

 What if a person died before July 2017, but death benefits are paid after that date?